ospin-web-dev/FCTGraph/README.md

 ## <a name="Seeders"></a>Seeders

 > **NOTE:** Seeders are meant for testing purposes ONLY.
-While they carry a high test coverage %, they (likely) don't have the 100% Green™ coverage that the rest does.
+While they carry a high test coverage percentage, they (likely) don't have the 100% Green™ coverage that the rest does.

 The package comes with seeders which have the same class hierarchy as the primary models.
 A seeder exists for every [non-virtual functionality and slot](#ClassStructureAndHierarchies).
 The seeder modules are named after the classes, e.g. `PIDControllerSeeder` or `BooleanInSlotSeeder`.
 Refer to the [Class Structure and Hierarchies](#ClassStructureAndHierarchies) above for the full list of functionalities and slots.
 Following is an example of the seeder heirarchy:
 ```js